-The data reflects the two months of full lockdown in April and May and was collected from the largest online operators and the YouGov Covid-19 tracker.
-It builds on data published by the Commission on 12 May and further data published by the Commission on 12 June with the Commission issuing updated guidance to operators in May which included the need for improved affordability checks, the prevention of reverse withdrawals and restrictions on bonus offers.
+The data reflects the first full month of lockdown in April and was collected from the largest online operators and the YouGov Covid-19 tracker.
+It builds on data published by the Commission on 12 May, after which the Commission issued updated guidance to operators which included the need for improved affordability checks, the prevention of reverse withdrawals and restrictions on bonus offers.

 Having assessed the implications, the Commission will now continue to track and assess risk by:

 The data was taken from YouGov’s Covid-19 tracker, which covers a representative sample of circa 2,000 adults in Great Britain each week, and from submissions of the biggest operators, covering approximately 80% of the entire online gambling market.

 The full report on Covid-19-related data is available on the Gambling Commission’s website.